jonasacres/easysafe-doc/README.md

 ObfuscatedLength = lenBytes ^ (out[0] << 8 | out[1]) // only use first 16 bits of output for XORing length field
 ```

+##### Impracticality of concealing length
+The purpose of obfuscating the ciphertext lengths is not to prevent a determined adversary from learning these lengths.
+In practice, an observer will most likely be able to infer the obfuscated lengths by observing the timing and structure of packets.
+The sole purpose of obfuscating the length fields to prevent a casual observer from distinguishiung EasySafe network traffic from random data.

 #### Ciphertext